Sacai Brings the Inside Out

 Zuisho-Ji Temple by Kengo Kuma

-No garment is ordinary, or just as it first appears.
+No Sacai garment is ordinary, or just as it first appears.
 Waists can be drawn in or flung open, hems pulled upwards or down, and jackets worn tight against the body or in a layered craze with all the structural elements bared.

 Sayama Forest Chapel by Hiroshi Nakamura & NAP